Basil Zempilas: Media career

 Zempilas began his career at the Seven Network in February 1994 as a cadet sports reporter.
 He was awarded "Best News Story" at the annual Western Australia Football Commission media awards for his coverage of the Melbourne Football Club being thrown out of a West Coast Eagles closed training session.
 In 1996, he was named the "Best Television Personality" at the same awards.

 In 1996 Zempilas was promoted to weekend sports anchor on Seven News, a position he held until the end of 2001, when Seven lost the rights to broadcast AFL.
 In 1997 he commenced hosting a locally produced football show, Basil's Footy Show.
 He hosted the 1998 World Aquatics Championships in Perth and co-hosted the local television program Perth at Five with Yvette Mooney.

 Zempilas has been involved with the Seven Network's coverage of the Olympic Games since the 2000 Sydney Olympics, where he co-hosted Tonight at the Games with Bruce Abernethy for the Western Australia and South Australia markets.
 At the 2002 Winter Olympics, Zempilas called Steven Bradbury's win in the 1000 m speed skating; Australia's first Winter Olympic Gold medal.
 Zempilas provided rowing and basketball commentary at the 2004 Athens Olympic Games and represented Seven News at the 2005 World Aquatics Championships.
 In 2006 he began presenting the AFL segment on the Seven Network program Sportsworld with David Schwarz.
 He called the speed skating event at the 2006 Winter Olympics with Bradbury and also commentated on Rowing, Canoe/Kayak and Basketball at the 2008 Summer Olympics.

-Zempilas is the senior sport presenter on Seven News Perth, and in the past has provided AFL commentary on radio station 1116 SEN into Melbourne.
+Zempilas is the senior sports presenter on Seven News Perth, and in the past has provided AFL commentary on radio station 1116 SEN in Melbourne.
 He was a co-host of the Lisa, Paul & Baz show on Perth's 92.9 but left in November 2013.
 He joined Steve Mills to host the 6PR breakfast radio show in January 2014.